FPGA vs Microcontroller: Which One Is Better?

 The Arduino is a microcontroller board that works on the ATmega32U4.
 This microcontroller has a USB interface, making it easy to program and upload sketches.

-Is FPGA a Microcontroller or Microprocessor?
+Is FPGA a Microcontroller or a Microprocessor?

 It’s neither.
 FPGAs are programmable devices.
 You can program them to perform a wide variety of tasks and functions.
 FPGAs are alternatives to microcontrollers and microprocessors because they are more flexible, robust, and efficient.